fxfactorial/ocaml-nodejs/README.md

 Here's the example's source code: which is located along side its dependencies and make file in the `examples` directory.

+**NOTE** You will still need to have npm modules installed, for instance this example uses `socket.io`, which means you'll need to have npm installed socket.io at some point.

 ```ocaml
  1  (* Basically a translation of
  2     http://arminboss.de/2013/tutorial-how-to-create-a-basic-chat-with-node-js/ *)